-Sipwise C5 can be upgraded to mr6.5.13 from previous release or previous build only.
-The script ngcp-upgrade will find all the possible destination releases for the upgrade and allow one to choose the proper one.
+Sipwise C5 can be upgraded to mr7.5.10 from previous release or previous build only.
+The script ngcp-upgrade will find all the possible destination releases for the upgrade and makes it possible to choose the proper one.

 If there is an error during the upgrade, the ngcp-upgrade script will request you to solve it.
 Once you've fixed the problem, just execute ngcp-upgrade again and it will continue from the previous step.